 The Rubber Ducky Threat – What Is It?

 The rubber ducky might look like a normal flash drive, but this USB device is not recognized as file storage when you plug it into your computer or laptop.
 This means that the ability to stop data transfers isn’t activated, so as soon as it’s plugged in, you are in danger of being attacked by hackers and risking your workplace security.
-All keystrokes that are made while the rubber ducky is in your device will be trusted, offering scammers a variety of ways to infiltrate your systems.
+All keystrokes made while the rubber ducky is in your device will be trusted, offering scammers a variety of ways to infiltrate your systems.

 Rubber Ducky Threats